-- Click Save and then Back.
+- 3. Click Save and then Back.

 - 4. Select the desired week type from the drop down menu for each of the required scheduled weeks in the calendar.

-- Click Save.
+- 5. Click Save.

 - 6. Click Back.

-Automatic setting/unsetting of areas on the next page
+Automatic setting/unsetting of areas on the facing page

-Automatic setting/unsetting of other panel operations on the next page
+Automatic setting/unsetting of other panel operations on the facing page